Kampung Baru, Kuala Lumpur: Other landmarks

-Access
+Transport

 Kampung Baru LRT station, served by the Rapid KL Kelana Jaya line, is located in the southern part of Kampung Baru.

 Chow Kit Monorail station is located at the western end of Kampung Baru.

 Raja Uda MRT station, served by the Putrajaya Line, located in the northern part of Kampung Baru.

 Bus routes running through Kampung Baru include the 220 and 302.

 The Saloma Link pedestrian bridge, spanning the Klang River and the Ampang-Kuala Lumpur toll road, is a shortcut from Kampung Baru to the Petronas Towers.